Astrid Lindgren's plays: Mästerdetektiven Kalle Blomkvist: För kasperteater två korta akter

-Police officer Björk is looking for the master detective Kalle Blomkvist.
-All the money in the bank has been stolen by a thief.
+Police officer Björk is looking for the master detective Kalle Blomkvist, as all the money in the bank has been stolen by a thief.

 An hour earlier, a masked man with a gun had robbed the bank.
 He had pointed the gun to the cashier and had forced the cashier to give him all the money.

-Now Björk asks Kalle to help him to catch the thief.
+Björk asks Kalle to help him to catch the thief.
 Kalle believes that the thief has disguised himself so that the police cannot recognize him.
 According to Kalle, the thief could even be looking like an old lady.

 Suddenly an old lady named Frida Fagerlund arrives.
-She is holding a huge bag.
-The bag is big enough to hide the money from robbery.
+She is holding a huge bag, which is big enough to hide the money from robbery.
 Therefore Kalle thinks the lady is the thief.
 It also looks like Mrs. Fagerlund is wearing a wig.
 Kalle believes that it is the thief, dressed up as an old lady.
-He decides to sneak up and pull the wig off Frida Fagerlund's head.
-But as soon as he pulls he by the hair, he realizes that the hair is real.
-Mrs Fagerlund angry and decides to go to the police to tell the police officers to tell them about Kalle.
-Kalle also decides to look for Björk.
+He decides to sneak up and pull the wig off Frida Fagerlund's head, but as soon as he pulls the hair, he realizes that the hair is real.
+Mrs. Fagerlund is angry and decides to go to the police and tell them about Kalle, who also decides to look for Björk.

 Meanwhile the bank robber sneaks through the streets.
-Björk regonises him and wants to stop him, but the bank robber threatens him with his pistol.
+Björk recognises him and wants to stop him, but the bank robber threatens him with his pistol.
 While Björk tries to distract the bank robber, Kalle sneaks up from behind.
-Kalle manges to take the gun away from the bank robber.
-The bank robber runs away, Kalle and Björk run after him.
+Kalle manages to take the gun away from the bank robber, who then runs away, and Kalle and Björk run after him.
 Then Mrs. Fagerlund suddenly comes around the corner.
-The bank robber runs straight to her and knocks her down.
-He falls over her.
-Kalle and Björk who are right behind him also fall down.
+The bank robber runs straight to her and knocks her down, while he falls over her.
+Kalle and Björk, who are right behind him, also fall down.
 The bank robber lies under them.
-He says he's giving up.
-Björk arrests the bank robber.
+He says he is giving up and Björk arrests the bank robber.